-That is to say the maximum number of aspirations allowed to be performed with a disposable tip until it will be dropped.
+Maximum Tip reuse: Maximum number of aspirations allowed to be performed with an individual disposable tip.

-Tip Selection

-Tip mask to define which pipetting channels are used.
+Tip Selection: Tip mask to define which pipetting channels are used.

-Tip Offset

-Offset for tips stating which tip shall be used first.
+Tip Offset: Offset for tips stating which tip shall be used first.
 The tips until the offset will not be used for pipetting.